LGBTQ rights in Saint Vincent and the Grenadines

-Lesbian, gay, bisexual and transgender (LGBT) persons in Saint Vincent and the Grenadines face legal challenges not experienced by non-LGBT residents.
-The Penal Code makes same-sex acts illegal with a punishment up to 10 years in prison, although the law is not enforced and is being challenged in the courts.
+Lesbian, gay, bisexual and transgender (LGBT) people in Saint Vincent and the Grenadines face legal challenges not experienced by non-LGBT residents.
+The Penal Code makes same-sex sexual acts illegal with a punishment up to 10 years in prison, although the law is not enforced.
 In addition, it outlaws the practice of "buggery" (which is anal and oral sex), whether homosexual or heterosexual and irrespective of whether the act was consensual.
 The country's laws also do not address discrimination or harassment on account of sexual orientation or gender identity, nor recognize same-sex unions in any form, whether it be marriage or partnerships.
-Households headed by same-sex couples are not eligible for any of the same rights given to opposite-sex married couples.
+Households headed by same-sex couples are not eligible for any of the same rights given to regular married couples.
+In 2024, Saint Vincent and the Grenadines upheld its constitutional ban on same-sex sexual activity within its High Court.

 Legality of same-sex sexual activity

 Homosexuality is illegal in Saint Vincent and the Grenadines.
 Section 148 of the Criminal Code states that:

 Section 146 of the 1990 Criminal Code states that:

 Being gender-neutral, the "buggery" law applies universally to both heterosexual and homosexual conduct.
 Various reports state that these laws are unenforced.

 In May 2019, after being the victim of a transphobic attack in April 2019, a fraud charge against Leswan Stewart, a "cross-dressing gay" teen who was accused of defrauding a man by pretending to be a woman, was withdrawn by the prosecutor who gave no reason for the decision.